 The original evening college further provided another three vocational programs in electrical engineering, electronic engineering, and accounting for technicians at work in southern Taiwan.
 In 1997, mechanical engineering, civil engineering, and information management were integrated into the vocational program as well.
 The government’s policy to promote Asia-Pacific Regional Operation Centre created a wave of developing a talent pool of financial and management professionals, so in August 1999, the evening college was approved to provide two-year in-service programs in international trade, finance, and information engineering to satisfy both the needs of employed people and the industry.
 In the same year, the university went on to offer in-service postgraduate (master’s degree) programs in electronic engineering, materials science and engineering, information engineering, and management in order to increase the diversity of the programs in southern Taiwan, and hence, train students to be equipped with advanced techniques and leadership and managerial skills.

 After years of operations and development, the division has prospered, and it is now an organised and complete system for higher education.
-It runs currently 11 evening undergraduate (bachelor’s degree) programs in electrical engineering, information engineering, mechanical and automation engineering, industrial management, business administration, information management, finance, tourism, leisure management, hospitality management, and culinary arts management.
+It runs currently 9 evening undergraduate (bachelor’s degree) programs in electrical engineering, industrial management, business administration, information management, finance, tourism, leisure management, hospitality management, and culinary arts management.

 There are 2 two-year in-service programs including nursing and medical imaging and radiological sciences.

-As for master’s degrees, there are 7 in-service postgraduate programs in management, electrical engineering, information engineering, information management, industrial management, public policy and management, healthcare administration.
+As for master’s degrees, there are 5 in-service postgraduate programs in management, information engineering, information management, industrial management, public policy and management, and healthcare administration.